 Question: “How would you improve Google Search?”

 Are we trying to improve revenue?
 UX?
 Increase daily users?
 Repeating visitors?
 Are we focused on the Desktop version of Google.com?
 Mobile?
 Google Home assistant?
 Is it in ranking the top results?
 Or on giving answers within the page itself?
 Or are we focused on improving the ads experience?
 How much budget do we have for the solution?
 Is there a particular cost revenue/cost target?

-Structure your solution: Think of how you will solve the problem.
-Sketch out your solutioning approach.
+Think of how you will solve the problem.
+Sketch out your solution approach.
 Think of the core elements of how you’ll approach it.
-If this is a product question, map out the user journey and identify key pain points.
+If this is a product question, map out the user journey, and identify key pain points.
 Identify your various user personas and how you will prioritize one vs. the other.
-For technical questions, think of the various alternatives you can think of.
-Think of complexity of your implementation — what data is needed?
+For technical questions, think of the different alternatives you can think of.
+Think of the complexity of your implementation — what data is needed?
 Cost of keeping up the feature?
 Think of privacy concerns.

 At this point, you want to set the overall way you will tackle the problem, you are not yet answering the question or solving the problem.